Debra Cafaro

-Debra A. Cafaro is an American business executive who has been CEO of Ventas, Inc. since 1999.
+Debra A. Cafaro (born December 15, 1957) is an American business executive who has been CEO of Ventas, Inc. since 1999.
+She is the longest-serving female CEO of an S&P 500 company.

 Personal life

 Cafaro was born in Pittsburgh, Pennsylvania to a working class Catholic family.
 She has one younger sister.
 Her mother, Dee Francis, was first-generation Lebanese who grew up in an Arabic speaking household in Washington, Pennsylvania.
-Her father was born in Pittsburgh to a first-generation Italian family with 13 children.
+Her father was born in Pittsburgh to a first-generation Italian family with 11 children.
 His immigrant father and mother owned restaurants and bars; her father worked as a letter carrier for the US Postal Service.
 Cafaro married Terrance K. Livingston in 1983.
 They have two adult children and reside in suburban Chicago.